drocheam/optrace/docs/source/usage/image.rst

 ____________________

-Below you can find preset images that can be used for a ray source.
+Below you can find preset images that can be used as ray source.

 .. list-table:: Photos of natural scenes or objects
    :class: table-borderless